Experienced Disability Lawyers Fighting for Your Rights

 - Congestive heart failure: This condition occurs when the heart is too weak to pump blood like it should, resulting in a buildup of fluid around the heart.
 This condition generally gets worse with time, and results in shortness of breath, weakness, and dizziness.

-Whatever illness or injury has left you disabled, don’t feel afraid to contact the experienced disability insurance lawyers at DarrasLaw.
+Whatever illness or injury has left you disabled, don’t feel afraid to contact our Oregon Disability Lawyer at DarrasLaw.

 Exceptions to Qualifying Disabilities